-(5) Consequence: The outcome of the event of exposure to the hazard.
-In OHS terms this is an injury or illness to the person/people exposed.

-(6) Hazard: Anything that has the potential to cause harm, injury, illness.

-(7) Hierarchy of Control: The hierarchy of control ranks risk control measures in decreasing order of desirability and effectiveness.
-These are:
+- (5) Consequence: The outcome of the event of exposure to the hazard.
+In OHS terms this is an injury or illness to a person(s) or damage to property. - (6) Hazard: Anything that has the potential to cause harm, injury, illness. - (7) Hierarchy of Control: The hierarchy of control ranks risk control measures from most effective to least effective as per below.
+These are: - a.

-- a.
 Elimination remove the hazard; - b.
-Substitution exchange the hazard for a lesser one; - c.
+Substitution change the task to decrease the hazard; - c.
 Isolation separate people from the hazard; - d.
 Engineering Use physical barriers, equipment; - e.
-Administrative Procedures, information, training to assist people manage the risk; - f.
-Personal Protective Equipment (PPE) worn by people to provide protection.

-(8) Likelihood: The chance of something happening.
-This can be assessed using the duration of the activity, the number of people involved and the evidence of historical.

-(9) OHS risk: A description of the likelihood and consequence of a hazard causing an injury or illness.
-Refer to Risk Management Procedure for risk matrix and ratings.

-(10) Reasonably practicable: In relation to ensuring health and safety - a. the likelihood of the hazard or risk concerned eventuating;
+Administrative Procedures, information, training to assist people to manage the risk; - f.
+Personal Protective Equipment (PPE) worn by people to provide protection. - (8) Likelihood: The probability or frequency of an adverse event happening. - (9) OHS risk: A description of the likelihood and consequence of a hazard causing an injury or illness.
+Refer to the Risk Management Procedure for risk matrix and ratings. - (10) Reasonably practicable: In relation to ensuring health and safety - a.
+The likelihood of the hazard or risk concerned eventuating;

-- b. the degree of harm that would result if the hazard or risk eventuated; - c. what the person concerned knows, or ought reasonably to know, about the hazard or risk and any ways of eliminating or reducing the hazard or risk; - d. the availability and suitability of ways to eliminate or reduce the hazard or risk; - e. the cost of eliminating or reducing the hazard or risk.

-(11) Risk analysis: A quantitative or qualitative method to rank a risk using a matrix.

-(12) Risk Assessment: In this document the phrase is used as a general term for the process of identification, assessment and control of a hazard.
+- b.
+The degree of harm that would result if the hazard or risk eventuated; - c.
+What the person concerned knows, or ought reasonably to know, about the hazard or risk and any ways of eliminating or reducing the hazard or risk; - d.
+The availability and suitability of ways to eliminate or reduce the hazard or risk; - e.
+The cost of eliminating or reducing the hazard or risk. - (11) Risk analysis: A quantitative or qualitative method to rank a risk using a matrix. - (12) Risk Assessment: The overall process of risk identification, risk analysis and risk evaluation. - (13) Risk Control: The method(s) by which action is taken to eliminate or reduce the risk of harm (see hierarchy of control) - (14) SWMS (Safe Work Method Statement): A document that outlines the tasks, the potential hazards, and how those hazards are to be managed for an activity.
+May also be referred to as Safe Operating Procedure (SOP) or Job Safety Analysis (JSA).

-(13) SWMS: Safe Work Method Statement.

-Section 4 - Policy Statement
+Section 4 - Policy / Regulation